AegixLinux/st/README.md

-# TANKLINUX's build of st - the simple (suckless) terminal
+# Aegix's build of st - the simple (suckless) terminal

 The [suckless terminal (st)](https://st.suckless.org/) with some very nice additional features: